neondatabase/website/content/docs/functions/json_build_object.md

 ### Performance

-The performance of the `json_build_object` depends on various factors including number of key-value pairs, nested levels (deeply nested objects can be more expensive to build).
+The performance of the `json_build_object` depends on various factors including the number of key-value pairs, nested levels (deeply nested objects can be more expensive to build).
 Consider using `JSONB` data type with `jsonb_build_object` for better performance.

 If your `JSON` objects have nested structures, indexing on specific paths within the nested data can be beneficial for targeted queries.